 Designed by renowned theatre architects Foster Wilson, the Caryl Churchill Theatre was opened in 2013 with a special performance of Tim Crouch's 'my arm.'
 The whole theatre is fully accessible at all levels, and was shortlisted for a RIBA award in 2014.

 The Caryl Churchill Theatre provides a flexible, well-lit and well-equipped space for lectures, seminars and practical study, as well as extra-curricular performances and other events.

-The spacious stage area backs onto the workshop for ease of set movement, and also features a balcony, allowing for the utiilisation of spatial levels.
+The spacious stage area backs onto Workshop 2 for ease of set movement, and also features a Juliet balcony, allowing for the utilisation of spatial levels.

-The auditorium is split over three levels; the flexible fold-out rake (pictured below) seats up to 122, with a further 56 in the gallery above, and all three floors are fully accessible.
+The auditorium is split over three levels; the flexible fold-out rake seats up to 122, with a further 56 in the gallery above, and all three floors are fully accessible.

 The warm brickwork interior of the theatre is beautifully complemented by ten shuttered windows and a large skylight.

 The third level is reserved for technical areas (including the Control Room) parallel with the two motorised trusses.